 Lord Baden-Powell students, parents and staff are expected to follow the school's and District's Code of Conducts by speaking and acting with "care and respect" at all times.
 The following statements are cited as examples and are not intended to be all inclusive.
 Students should:

-- Behave in a safe and responsible manner at all times - Be aware of and obey all school rules - Respect self, others and the school - Respect the rights of all persons within the school including peers, staff and parents - Use computers and all technology responsibly - Demonstrate appropriate school behaviors in the hallways and during assemblies - Listen to and follow staff directives - Inform an adult of incidents involving bullying, harassment or intimidation - Engage in purposeful learning activities - As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
-Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases. - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise
+- Behave in a safe and responsible manner at all times - Be aware of and obey all school rules - Respect self, others and the school - Respect the rights of all persons within the school including peers, staff and parents - Use computers and all technology responsibly, following the appropriate use guidelines in SD43 Administrative Policy 140 - Demonstrate appropriate school behaviors in the hallways and during assemblies - Listen to and follow staff directives - Inform an adult of incidents involving bullying, harassment or intimidation - Engage in purposeful learning activities - As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against a person or class of persons regarding any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons.
+Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases. (revised June 2023) - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise